Battle of Coral–Balmoral: Planning and preliminary operations

 2 RAR was tasked with patrolling and ambushing tracks and likely rocket-launching sites to disrupt the expected attack against Saigon.
-The battalion established FSB Hunt, and conducted a number of small but successful ambushes.
+The battalion established FSB Hunt, and conducted some small but successful ambushes.
 Meanwhile, 3 RAR established FSB Evans and conducted search-and-ambush operations before returning to Nui Dat on 3 May after being replaced by 1 RAR, which then joined 2 RAR for a sweep.
 In response to the attacks on Saigon, elements of 1 ATF redeployed on 5 May, relieving the US 199th Light Infantry Brigade in an area of operations (AO) known as AO Columbus so that it could be released for operations elsewhere, with companies from both battalions deploying to ambush suspected infiltration routes in the expectation of an attack by the 274th Regiment from the VC 5th Division.
 Five days later 2 RAR was relieved by 3 RAR, having completed its last major operation before returning to Australia.
 The Australians waited for the VC to make their move, but they again proved elusive and contact was only light, and by 10 May just six had been killed and one wounded after 21 days of operations.
 Having missed the PAVN/VC units as they infiltrated the capital, it was planned that the Australians would be again redeployed on 12 May in order to obstruct the withdrawal of these forces following their defeat in Saigon.
 The task force would subsequently concentrate astride Route 16 on one of the major north–south supply routes 40 km north-east of Saigon, just east of Lai Khe in Bình Dương Province, in a new area of operations known as AO Surfers.
 Meanwhile, US forces would operate in support on the flanks.